LLNL/gtest-mpi-listener/README.md

   3)](http://wgropp.cs.illinois.edu/courses/cs598-s16/lectures/lecture32.pdf),
   "worse than sequential"

-- this software doesn't have the awesome, fancy, color-coded output that stock Google Test uses, because all of those functions are implemented as `static` in `googletest/googletest/src/gtest.cc`, and thus are inaccessible from outside that translation unit because they are not part of the Google Test public API

 - this software is header-only, to make vendoring it into software packages no more painful than vendoring in Google Test

-- this software does not include any facilities for pretty-printing test results in color or printing test reports in alternative formats such as XML or JSON

 The current setup should be usable for small numbers of MPI processes -- I've tested it on 256 MPI processes and it seems to work fine.
 If